OmprakashSirvi/Chatbot/readme.md

 To get started run the following commands

-npm install
+1: npm install

-create a python virtual envirnoment:
+2: create a python virtual envirnoment: virtualenv chatbot_env --python=python3.8

-python virtualenv python=python3.8

-recommended version: python 3.8
+(recommended version: python 3.8)

+3: Now activate your virtual envirnoment

-And then run this command
+4: And then run this command
 pip install rasa==3.1 --extra-index-url https://pypi.rasa.com/simple

+5: Meanwhile make sure you have docker installed in your system

+6: With docker installed excecute this command: docker pull rasa/duckling

-and then install all these packages:
+7: And then install all these packages:
 Flask
+sklearn
 pymongo[srv]
-sklearn
-apiclient
-tensorflow
 flask_restful
 flask_pymongo
-google-api-python-client

 Remember to change dir to rasa_architecture folder